dydxprotocol/solo/README.md

 and thus are considered "sub accounts" under the contract itself.
 The recyclable smart contract contains logic for depositing, withdrawing, withdrawing after recycling, and trading with instances of `IExchangeWrapper`.
 Using this recyclable smart contract as a proxy, the implementation can finely control how a user interacts with DolomiteMargin via this market.
 However, there are two circumstances where control cannot be siloed - expirations and liquidations.
-If an expiration or liquidation occurs, a check is done that ensures no collateral is held in by a user whose address is not the same as the `IRecyclable` (recall, IRecyclable is the "user" in all other circumstances) smart contract.
+After any action occurs, including an expiration or a liquidation, a check is done that ensures no collateral is held by a user whose address is not the same as the `IRecyclable` (recall, `IRecyclable` is the "user" in all other circumstances) smart contract.
 This ensures changing the market ID in the future does not mess up the mapping of user's balances, described as `user => account number => par`.
 Prior to removing a recyclable market, two new and important checks are done.
 The first is that there are *no* active borrows for that market, where a user has borrowed the recyclable token.